apperph/aws-resources-cleanup-script/README.md

-This repository is intended to store python scripts which can be used to automatically delete AWS resources on cadetship accounts
+This repository is intended to store scripts which can be used to automatically delete AWS resources on cadetship accounts.